alexthecat123/LisaSourceCompilation/README.md

 - In LIBPL/PASMATH.TEXT (the new file you just created), add the line ".include libpl/pwrii.text" right below the ".DEF    %I_MUL4,%I_DIV4,%I_MOD4" line.
 - Open SOURCE/OSINTPASLIB.TEXT, and copy the PASMOVE section (everything starting at the comment "; File: PASMOVE.TEXT" and ending right above the comment "; File: PASRANGE.TEXT").
 Make a new file in the Editor (File->Tear off Stationery, then hit enter) and paste this text into it.
 Then save the file as LIBPL/PASMOVE.TEXT.
 Repeat this process for the PASMISC and PASRANGE sections of OSINTPASLIB, saving them as LIBPL/PASMISC.TEXT and LIBPL/PASRANGE.TEXT.
 - In LIBPL/PASMISC.TEXT (the new file you just created), add the line ".include libpl/paslibdefs.text" right below the line ".PROC   %%%MISC" that appears near the top of the file.
 Also change the line ".ref    gotoxy" to ".ref    %_FGOTOXY".
 And change the line "jsr     gotoxy" to "jsr     %_FGOTOXY".
+- In APIM/IMEVTLOOP.TEXT, change the uses statement that reads "{$U apim/tfilercomm }tfilercomm" to "{$U FilerComm }  FilerComm".
+- In APIM/IMFOLDERS.TEXT, find the instance of ObjectKind and replace it with ObjectAKind.
+- In APIM/IMINTERP.TEXT, find the 3 instances of ObjectKind and replace them with ObjectAKind.
+Then find the uses statement that reads "{$U fld.obj      }  FieldEdit" and make a new line below it that reads "{$U FilerComm } FilerComm,".
+- In APIM/IMPATMAT.TEXT, find the uses statement that reads "{$U fld.obj      }  FieldEdit" and make a new line below it that reads "{$U FilerComm } FilerComm,".
+- In APIM/IMSCRIPT.TEXT, find the uses statement that reads "{$U fld.obj      }  FieldEdit" and make a new line below it that reads "{$U FilerComm } FilerComm,".
+- In APIM/IMSIM.TEXT, find the uses statement that reads "{$U fld.obj      }  FieldEdit" and make a new line below it that reads "{$U FilerComm } FilerComm,".
+- In APIM/TCATALOG.TEXT, comment out the lines nilKind = 0, fileKind = 1, everything from folderKind = 3 to computerKind = 10, folderPad = 16, clockKind = 19, and everything from toolKind = 24 to disk2Kind = 27.
+Then change drawerKind to actualDrawerKind, the 2 occurrances of deskKind to actualDeskKind, the 2 occurrances of profileKind to actualProfileKind, and the occurrance of lastKind with actualLastKind.
+Right after the "{$U AlertMgr  } AlertMgr" line, make a new line that says "{$U FilerComm } FilerComm,".
+- In APIM/TFDOCCTRL.TEXT, change the uses statement that reads "{$U apim/tfilercomm }tfilercomm" to "{$U FilerComm }  FilerComm".
+Also change the 2 occurrances of profileKind to actualProfileKind.
+- In APIM/TFILER.TEXT, change the uses statement that reads "{$U Apim/tfilercomm }  Tfilercomm" to "{$U FilerComm }  FilerComm".
+Then change the 4 occurrances of drawerKind to actualDrawerKind, the 4 occurrances of deskKind to actualDeskKind, the 8 occurrances of profileKind to actualProfileKind, and the 4 occurrances of lastKind to actualLastKind.
+Comment out the lines "iconWidth    = 48;" and "iconHt       = 32;" too.
+Now go through and change all 23 instances of ObjectKind to ObjectAKind, all 32 instances of iconData to aIconData, all 34 instances of iconMask to aIconMask, and the 3 instances of iconBoxes to aIconBoxes.
+- In APIM/TFILER2.TEXT, change the occurrance of deskKind to actualDeskKind, the 3 occurrances of profileKind to actualProfileKind, the 7 occurrances of ObjectKind to ObjectAKind, the 1 occurrance of iconData to aIconData, and the 2 occurrances of iconBoxes to aIconBoxes.
+- In APIM/TFILERINT.TEXT, change the occurrance of drawerKind to actualDrawerKind, the 2 occurrances of deskKind to actualDeskKind, the occurrance of profileKind to actualProfileKind, and the 4 occurrances of ObjectKind to ObjectAKind.

 # Why did we change all the tool numbers?
 You might've noticed that we went through all the source files for the Lisa apps and changed their tool numbers from the defaults to things in the 100+ range.
 This was simply done so that you can have copies of the original LOS tools and your newly-built tools installed on your Lisa simultaneously.
 You could leave the tool numbers untouched if you wanted to, but you'd have to change the build scripts to account for this, and of course this would prevent you from installing the original LOS tools alongside your new ones.